Gok-creator/MannequinAI/README.md

 4.Inside the AI_Mannequin class, use the Get All Actors of Class node and replace it with your own character class.</br>
 ![Screenshot_24](https://github.com/user-attachments/assets/6ff0eb5b-6104-4005-b767-78e6e7563b21)

+Follow & Contact:
+Follow me on Instagram for more updates: tos.creative.studio For inquiries or issues, feel free to contact me at: korkutdilek@outlook.com